kathebluemel/seno-bluemel-spanish-1/curriculum/Q1/Unit1/Day_01.md

 > 🎥 **Featured Video for Today:** [**Spanish Greetings & Introductions — Seño Bluemel**](https://www.youtube.com/watch?v=uEYlUHii3aM)
 >
 > 🎬 **Watch:** For additional instructional support and authentic audio-visual resources, teachers may utilize the [**Seño Bluemel ¡Qué Chévere!
 YouTube Channel**](https://youtube.com/@SenoBluemelQueChevere).
 Many videos are specifically designed to align with and reinforce the topics covered in this curriculum.
-Show the **Channel Trailer** to hear authentic Barranquilla Spanish and see the *calidez* of Colombian culture.
+Use the **Channel Trailer** to hear authentic Barranquilla Spanish and experience the *calidez* of Colombian culture.

 ---